DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 network or the VPN.
 If the VPN is not installed, follow the instructions [at this link](https://broad.io/vpn).

+> During this process, you will need your GitHub and Docker Hub username, password, and personal access token for multiple steps, so make sure to have those handy.

 ## 1. Create a GitHub and Docker Hub account

 GitHub is where the Broad stores our code and projects.
 Docker Hub allows the